-The Collier County Animal Control Ordinance requires that all dogs and cats have a current County license and rabies vaccination and to be leashed when off their owners’ property.
+The Collier County Animal Control Ordinance requires that all dogs and cats, over four months of age, have a current County license and rabies vaccination, and to be leashed when off their owners’ property.

-Our Animal Control Officers respond to complaints and ensure compliance with these and other animal-related laws.
-Officers also investigate animal cruelty and abandonment cases, and process dangerous dog declarations.
+Our Animal Control Officers respond to complaints and ensure compliance with animal related laws.

 We encourage you to give an animal a second chance by adopting a shelter pet.